The Syracuse Architecture graduate program is committed to assisting students in understanding the financial aid resources that are available to them.

 GAs in research (research assistants) are awarded for academic merit and capacity to assist a particular faculty member in his/her area of research.
 TAs in design are awarded on an annual basis while TA’s in other fields are awarded each semester.

-A GA in the School of Architecture requires a commitment of between 5 to 20 hours per week with a suggested maximum academic load of 12 credit hours per semester (9 is recommended for TA’s in design) and provides between three and twelve credit hours of remitted tuition and a stipend.
+A GA in the School of Architecture requires a commitment of between 10 to 20 hours per week with a suggested maximum academic load of 13 credit hours per semester (9 is recommended for TA’s in design) and provides between six and twelve credit hours of remitted tuition and a stipend each semester.

 Students must maintain a 3.0 GPA and are required to attend an orientation program administered by the Graduate School.
 GAs are assigned by the Chair of Graduate Programs and are generally not offered to first year students.

 Research internships are awarded each semester.
-Research interns (RIs) are paid an hourly rate for 10 hours per week for assisting a designated faculty member with his or her research.
+Research interns (RIs) are paid an hourly rate for up to 10 hours per week for assisting a designated faculty member with his or her research.

 Research and Creative Work Grants

-Grants awarded in the spring semester based on the submission of research proposals.
+Grants awarded in the fall semester based on the submission of research proposals.
 Grant recipients are required to present the results of their work the following fall semester at a graduate program symposium.

 Awards are available to continuing students to cover travel expenses for field trips, to attend professional meetings and conferences, or to conduct research for coursework.